QuEraComputing/Bloqade.jl/docs/src/install.md

 ### Bloqade AMI
-To use the ami
+To use the AMI
-- (Locate tha amis at market place while selecting the image to start your EC2)"we will add the image ids and arns once all sealed with aws"
+- (Locate tha AMIs at market place while selecting the image to start your EC2)"we will add the image ids and arns once all sealed with aws"
 - Bloqade.jl/
 - follow the [tutorials](https://queracomputing.github.io/Bloqade.jl/dev/)